psadmin-io/ps-availability/README.md

-# PeopleSoft System Status Notifications
+# ps-availability - PeopleSoft System Status

 Do you get notified if an app server, web server or process scheduler go down?
 If you do, good for you!
 If not, here is a solution I put together that will send you notifications (and build a status page) if a web server, app server, or process scheduler go down.